OSCARJFB/oscarjfb-editor/README.md

 TODO

 Bugs:
-- The coordinates in addNode() are incorrectly calcuated on x-axis when newlines are read.
-- The last node in the copy list doesn't link its *prev pointer correctly to the previous node.
+- Tab is not working correctly.
+- Repaste of copied text doesn't work.

 Planned features:
 - Enable running the software wihout a passed file arg.
 - Save should be able to change or give a name filename to an edited file.
-- Replace functionality would be cool!
+- Find and Replace functionality would be cool!
 In other words the possiblity of replacing all matching words in one sweep.
 - Code structure could be improved.
-- Performance!!!
+- Performance!

+Fixed
+- Calculation of x coordinates when newline is entered.
+- copy and pasting list creation and pasting.